simon-smart88/shinyscholar/README.md

 This is the main module file and contains the UI and server components as well as any other functionality specified at initialisation. `<identifier>` is used as a placeholder for the identifier of the module e.g. load_user.

 The `<identifier>_module_ui` function can be developed just like a normal UI function inside a shiny app, but only contains \*Input elements and the input ids need wrapping inside `ns()` to create ids that are unique to the module.
 The template contains an `actionButton` which when clicked runs the code inside the `*_module_server` function.
-If the computations performed by the module are simple, then you could choose to remove the `actionButton()` in the UI and the `observeEvent()` so that the server runs reactively whenever the inputs are changed.
+If the computations performed by the module are simple, then you could choose to remove the `actionButton()` so that the `observeEvent()` runs reactively whenever the inputs are changed.
+The `plot_auto` and `plot_semi` modules in the example app demonstrate how this can be achieved.

 The `<identifier>_module_server` function contains an `observeEvent()` which is run when the `actionButton()` in the UI is clicked.
 Inside the `observeEvent()` there is a consistent structure to the code: